gbcamr01/Toy-Robot-Simulator/README.md

 Existing issues can be logged on the <a href = "https://github.com/jeff1978/Toy-Robot-Simulator/issues">Issues page.</a>

 <h2>Unit Testing</h2>
-C# Test files are found here: ToyRobotSimulator.Test Tests were run using the following packages: NUnit 2.6.4 and NUnit Test Adapter 2.0.0
+C# Test files are found here: <a href = "">\ToyRobotSimulator.Test</a>
+<br>Tests were run using the nuget packages: NUnit 2.6.4 and NUnit Test Adapter 2.0.0

 <h2>Future Developement Work</h2>
 The the design and use of the interfaces requires refactoring from their current working form.